gocircuit/circuit/README.md

 Find comparisons to other technologies—like Zookeeper, etcd, CoreOS, raft, Consul, Puppet, Chef, and so forth—in [the wiki](https://github.com/gocircuit/circuit/wiki).

+## Attention: Abstraction is non-Turing!

+The circuit abstraction of a cluster is NOT Turing-compatible: From the point-of-view of the circuit's programming (API) environment, there is no input and output.
+There is only appearanced and disappearances of unnamed objects (the hosts).

 ### Technical rewording

 The circuit is a tiny server process which runs instances on a cluster of